 Russian artist Victor Koulbak

-“I do not know whether the world will be saved by beauty, but to survive without it we can not.”
-Russian artist Victor Koulbak.
-Victor Koulbak was born 12 March 1946 in Moscow.
+“I do not know whether the beauty will save the world, but we can not survive without it”, says Victor Koulbak.
 His silver-point paintings resemble the spirit of the Renaissance masters.
-Koulbak was the second child in the family.
+Born 12 March 1946 in Moscow, Koulbak was the second child in the family.
 His father was a military pilot and his mother looked after the children and the house.
-It was she who first noticed Victor’s talent and one day took him to school at the Academy of Fine Arts in Moscow.
-Koulbak studied in this school for four years and still remembers it with gratitude: “We were taught the craft.
-The teachers from the Academy of Fine Arts, and methods of teaching was the most classic.
-We were required to only one – accuracy.
-I liked it, and I was happy”.
+In fact, it was she who first noticed Victor’s talent and one day took him to school at the Academy of Fine Arts in Moscow.
+Koulbak studied in this school for four years and still remembers it with gratitude: “The teachers from the Academy of Fine Arts taught us craft, and methods of teaching were the most classic.
+They required from us only one – accuracy.
+I liked it, and was happy”.

 After completing the study in art and secondary schools, Koulbak began to look for a mentor.
-He visited the many workshops, he chose one of the famous artists at that time, who seemed to him the most interesting.
+He visited many workshops, and chose one of the famous artists at that time, who seemed to him the most interesting.
 The doctrine did not last long: on the first day Koulbak quarreled with the master and in anger left the studio.
 The reason was very simple: the master taught his style, his aesthetic principles, his vision, and not the mysteries of the craft, which he possessed in perfection.

 Victor Koulbak works in a variety of media: oil, gouache, watercolor, dry needle, pencil, ink, silver needle.
 He enjoys recipes of Renaissance masters, adapting them to his aesthetic concept.
 One time he even made the brush and paper himself.